MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ### Offline Backup using Azure Data Box (Preview)

 DPM 2019 UR2 supports Offline backup using Azure Data Box.
-With [Microsoft Azure Data Box](https://azure.microsoft.com/services/databox/) integration, you can overcome the challenge of moving tera bytes of backup data from on-premises to Azure storage.
+With [Microsoft Azure Data Box](https://azure.microsoft.com/services/databox/) integration, you can overcome the challenge of moving terabytes of backup data from on-premises to Azure storage.
 Azure Data Box saves the effort required to procure your own Azure-compatible disks and connectors or to provision temporary storage as a staging location.
 Microsoft also handles the end-to-end transfer logistics, which you can track through the Azure portal.
 [Learn more](offline-seeding-azure-data-box.md).

 ### SQL Server 2019 support as DPM database